-Peabody and Emmy award-winning journalist, Brandi Hitt, has spent the last 12 years telling the stories that impact our lives.
+Peabody and Murrow award-winning journalist, Brandi Hitt, has spent the last 15 years telling the stories that impact our lives.

-At KOVR in Sacramento, Brandi launched and anchored the new 4 o'clock newscast and reported at night for their World and National desk, a position which sent her to the war in Afghanistan.
+From there, she moved to KOVR in Sacramento, where she launched and anchored the 4 o'clock newscast, a position which sent her to the war in Afghanistan.

-Her work ethic has lead to a Peabody, three Emmys, and a Golden Mike Award.
+Her work has led to 3 Emmys, 2 Murrow awards, and a Peabody.